jorisvddonk/node-red-contrib-discord/README.md

 # node-red-contrib-discord

-Noe-red nodes that allow you to interact with Discord.
+Node-red nodes that allow you to interact with Discord, via [Discord.js](https://discord.js.org).

 Currently, you can write simple request-reply bots with this.

+# Discord.js client sharing

+All nodes share Discord.js clients based on the `discord-token` that they were configured with.
+That means that, when you add many `discordMessage` nodes configured with the exact same token you add to your flow, only a single connection with Discord will be made.

 # Example bot